marcopxt/Bayesian-analyses/README.md

 ### Content

 This repository contains some scripts that I developed for the implementation of bayesian models for genetic assesment.
-In both cases I used the R package MCMCglmm
+In both cases I used the R package MCMCglmm (Hadfield 2010).

 #### 1. Multiple-trait model through Bayesian inference applied to Jatropha curcas breeding for bioenergy